-Another alternative method for selecting entity aspects from the KGs was explored using large language models due to their promise of capturing complex relationships in data.
-The method, along with its limitations that prevented its inclusion in the final approach, is discussed later in Section 7.
+An alternative method for deriving entity aspects from the KGs was explored using large language models due to their promise of capturing complex relationships in data.
+In this subsection, we give an overview of how LLMs were used for feature selection via a retrieval-augmented generation (RAG) pipeline [41].